abba-01/said/README.md

-# SAID is the SCIENTIFIC ACADEMIC INTEGRITY DISCLOSURE

-**Transparent AI-Audited Framework for Scientific Integrity and Reproducible Research on GitHub**
+**SAID: Scientific Academic Integrity Disclosure**

+The SAID framework is a Transparent AI-Audited Framework designed to uphold scientific integrity and reproducible research on GitHub.

+**Overview of the SOFT MANIFESTO:**

-The SOFT MANIFESTO (Scientific Academic Integrity Disclosure) is a voluntary, open framework designed to document human oversight and computational provenance for every research output.
-Developed from the principles of HUMINT governance and AI auditability, SAID empowers students to disclose—not defend—the role of automation in their work.
-The protocol offers a straightforward template for reports, theses, and publications, promoting transparency without unnecessary bureaucracy.
+The SOFT MANIFESTO (Scientific Academic Integrity Disclosure) is a voluntary, open framework that documents human oversight and computational provenance for each research output.
+Developed based on the principles of HUMINT governance and AI auditability, SAID empowers students to disclose—not defend—the role automation plays in their work.
+This protocol provides a straightforward template for reports, theses, and publications, promoting transparency while minimizing bureaucratic processes.

-**Disclose, Not Defend:** To disclose is to advocate from a position of understanding.
-It implies mastery, enabling open discourse and the possibility of critique or rejection.
-These values can help academics navigate the balance between epistemic value and scientific structure.
-Without the iterative process of epistemological exploration, a cohesive definition of science cannot form.
-This idea is still a work in progress.
+**Disclose, Not Defend:**

+To disclose means to advocate from a position of understanding, indicating mastery over the subject matter.
+This approach encourages open discourse and the potential for critique or rejection.
+Embracing these values can help academics balance epistemic value with scientific structure.
+Without an iterative process of epistemological exploration, a cohesive definition of science cannot emerge.
+This concept is still a work in progress.

+**Soft Manifesto Approach:**

-*Soft Manifesto:* This represents an edge-vectored approach to balancing nominal certainty values with the uncertainty that adaptation may introduce.
-An outside force, such as new technology or a paradigm shift, can challenge the epistemic origins from a standpoint of resistance.
-In this context, the epistemic value may be treated as negative relative to a starting point that exists after zero, creating a complex interplay of values over time.
-This concept is also still a work in progress.
+The Soft Manifesto represents an edge-vectored approach to balancing certain values with the uncertainties that adaptation may introduce.
+External forces, such as new technologies or paradigm shifts, can challenge the epistemic origins from a standpoint of resistance.
+In this context, epistemic value may be treated as negative relative to a starting point that exists above zero, creating a complex interplay of values over time.
+This idea is also still under development.

-## License Intent
+**License Intent:**

-SAID is released publicly for transparency, not for reuse.
-By selecting “No License” on GitHub, the author explicitly reserves all rights and declares that no existing open-source license adequately represents the project’s principles.
-A formal SAID License governs any permitted use.
+SAID is publicly released for transparency, not for reuse.
+By selecting “No License” on GitHub, the author explicitly reserves all rights, stating that no existing open-source license appropriately represents the project’s principles.
+A formal SAID License will govern any permitted use.

-# My Intent

-Implement into agile development
-Access Activities as WSU
-Rally Psychology
-Find club members
-Figure out training for officers is on site or not Find an advisor
-Recruit 3 at campuses to be revealed
+**My Intent:**

+I aim to implement this framework into agile development, access activities through WSU Rally Psychology, recruit club members, develop training for officers (whether on-site or remote), find an advisor, and recruit three representatives at campuses to be announced.